 - Use either a bakers peel or an inverted cooking sheet.
 Flour lightly and spread with 1/4 cup corn meal directly to the peel or baking sheet.
 This will help transfer the pizza to oven easily and crisp the crust.
 Transfer pizza dough to the peel or baking sheet.

 - Using a pastry brush, brush out 1 tablespoon olive oil onto naked pizza crust.
 This creates a barrier between the dough and the toppings that prevents the crust from getting soggy.
-Spread 1/2 cup tomato sauce over dough, continue with 1/2 cup mozzarella cheese.
+Spread 1/2 cup pizza sauce over dough, continue with 1/2 cup mozzarella cheese.
 Sprinkle 1 tablespoon jerk seasoning evenly over the cheese and pizza sauce.
 Cheese on the bottom will help the toppings to stick.
 Continue to top with both colors bell peppers, onions, mushrooms and chicken.
 Top with remaining mozzarella cheese.

 - Gently transfer the pizza from the bakers peel or baking sheet onto the pizza stone or metal baking sheet in the oven.
 This could possibly be the most difficult part of this recipe, but I have faith you can do it!
 Cooking times may vary by oven and dough thickness with vary by pizza.
 I suggest starting with 15 minutes and then checking every minute.
 Ideally you want your edges to be browned, but not burnt and the cheese to be melted.
 Mine took 20 minutes.